 - deep vein thrombosis and pulmonary embolism

 Some cancers cannot be avoided due to genetic risks.
-However, the World Health Organization estimates that 30 to 50 percent of cancers are preventable with adoption of healthy lifestyle choices.
+However, the World Health Organization estimates that of cancers are preventable with adoption of healthy lifestyle choices.

 Key steps in preventing disease include:

 - limiting alcohol

 - getting immunized against cancer-causing infections